efrecon/docker-mosquitto/README.md

 # mosquitto

-These Docker [images] behaves almost exactly as the official Eclipse [mosquitto] server [images][official], while providing easy configuration of most parameters through environment variables.
+These Docker [images] behave almost exactly as the official Eclipse [mosquitto] server [images][official], while providing easy configuration of most parameters through environment variables.
 They are also ready for TLS connections using [official][rootCA] root certificates out-of-the-box.
 Finally, whenever relevant